Why should we file ITR even when income is below the exemption limit?

-The myth is common and you’ve most certainly heard of it - You need not file ITR when your income is below the exemption limit!
+The myth is common and you’ve most certainly heard of it - You need not to file ITR when your income is below the exemption limit!

 This myth percolates the minds of everyone ranging from self-employed individuals, freelancers, home tutors, and teachers in coachings to professionals, salaried employees, and business men and women.